Purpose: Seeing HIS Story in Every Story.

 Access the Tennessee Electronic Library here: https://tntel.info/

 Here at CCS, we use Accelerated Reader, a Renaissance Learning product, to help monitor reading practice and progress.
 Accelerated Reader, AR, helps teachers guide students to books that are on their individual reading level.
 To check a book's AR reading level, use the website AR Bookfinder by Renaissance Learning.
 To follow your student's progress, use AR Home Connect.

 To raise funds for The Michele Donnelly Library, CCS hosts two Book Fairs each year.
-This Fall's Book Fair will be a Virtual Online Book Fair.
-It will be open for purchasing books October 9th-22nd.
+This Fall's Book Fair will be open for purchasing books September 30 - October 1st.
 Our library will receive 25% of the funds raised by the Book Fair.
 To find out more about our Book Fair, click HERE.